infosec-ucalgary/magpieCTF-2021/challenges/misc/text_adventure/README.md

 # OSINT
 ## Description
 In our text adventure, you find traces of a certain nerdy employee!
 It seems like he obsessed over a certain song.
-Look around and by the power of deduction (and your favourite search engine) figure out the name of that song!
+Look around very carefully and using the power of deduction (and your favourite search engine) figure out the name of that song!

 ## Hints
 1. When submitting the flag, it should be all lowercase and separated by underscores: magpie{fake_answer_to_OSINT_here}